al8n/agnostic/agnostic/README.md

 </div>
 <div align="center">

-`agnostic` is a helpful crate for users who want to develop async runtime-agnostic crate.
+`agnostic` is a Sans-I/O abstraction layer for any async runtime.

 If you want a light weight crate, see `agnostic-lite`.